FAQ’s

 Using the bike

-Note : The most recent model of Velo-Boxx in Belgium is currently not suitable for the bike
+Note: The most recent Velo-Boxx model in Belgium is slightly too narrow for the Long model.

 You will find a maxicosy adaptor in our accessory shop.
 There you’ll find all the maxicosy brands compatible with the adaptor together with an installation manual.